acikyazilimagi/ben-yaparim/README.md

 <h2>
 <em>
-Ben Yaoarım! is a platform that brings together institutions that need urgent volunteers with certain competencies in times of disaster and volunteer experts who can meet this need.
+Ben Yaparım! is a platform that brings together institutions that need urgent volunteers with certain competencies in times of disaster and volunteer experts who can meet this need.
 </em>
 <h2>